 Turning such research into reality means earning the support of decision-makers.
 “I’ve often presented my work at scientific conferences and in meetings with CEOs—and while they are more prepared to understand my research, I still have to be careful not to make them fall asleep in my presentations!
 Scientific work can become very tedious if you don’t have good pitching talents—like a salesperson who wants to sell the audience on the biggest improvement to their lives.

 “The company CEO is the toughest—they are concerned with cost and want a brief and assertive scientist to deliver trustworthy information.
-In science, there are so many variables that you are 100% certain if you’ve sold your research, so you have to be trained to look like you are,” she explains.
+In science, there are so many variables that you are never 100% certain if you’ve sold your research, so you have to be trained to look like you are,” she explains.

 Toastmasters, Campos says, “serves exactly these capabilities—to learn and practice the best way to deliver a message efficiently, briefly, and with confidence.”
 She is a member of both Fabulastic Women in Toastmasters and Toastmasters@Ideon, a science park located next to Lund University.